 - The change over the same month in the prior year was consistently negative in the national S&P Retail Select Industry Index from November 2015 to November 2016.
-For the period running from December through February, it moved back into positive territory prior to turning negative again in early March and staying negative since then. - Throughout the 2015-16 and 2016-17 fiscal years, Florida's taxable sales remained positive for the same month over the prior year, even though they exhibited an overall pattern similar to the national Index.
+For the period running from December through February, it moved back into positive territory prior to turning negative again in early March 2017 and staying negative since then. - Throughout the 2015-16 and 2016-17 fiscal years, Florida's taxable sales remained positive for the same month over the prior year, even though they exhibited an overall pattern similar to the national Index.
 The Florida monthly fluctuations were much greater over this period than those seen in FY 2013-14 and FY 2014-15.
+September and October of 2017 were both affected by Hurricane Irma.